How to make a terrarium as beautiful gift & home decoration. Low maintenance easy DIY terrarium plants, best care tips & mini garden ideas!

-- How to make a terrarium that is beautiful and easy to maintain.
+- How to make a terrarium ecosystem that is beautiful and easy to maintain.

 - Helpful tips on terrarium care and maintenance.

-Although there are terrarium kits designed to make more professional looking and longer lasting terrariums, you don’t need special supplies to create a little living paradise in a glass jar.
+Although there are terrarium kits designed to make professional looking and longer lasting miniature gardens, you don’t need special supplies to create a self-sustaining beautiful little living paradise in a glass jar.
 A trip to a yard sale and a walk in the woods will give you all the treasures needed to make your own magical terrarium.

 How to choose the right type of terrarium plants.

-In order to make a terrarium that looks natural and stays healthy with minimal care, let’s look at a few basic yet important considerations first-
+In order to make a terrarium that looks natural and stays healthy with minimal care, it’s VERY important to choose plants with similar watering and humidity requirements.
+For example:

-There are two types of terrariums: open and closed, which will determine the choices of your terrarium plants.
+There are two types of terrariums: open and closed.

-Closed terrariums should be kept mostly in the shade.
+Closed terrariums are self-sustaining ecosystems that should be kept mostly in the shade.

 Best terrarium plants for a closed terrarium need to be compact, and humidity-loving.
 Moss, ferns, and most small plants in the house plant section of a nursery are from the shaded forest floor habitat, will work great in a closed terrarium.

-Plants such as succulents would not be suitable for a closed terrarium, because they like low moisture in the air.
+Plants such as succulents and cactus would not be suitable for a closed terrarium, because they like low moisture in the air.

-They are more like glass planters than a traditional “terrarium”.
-In addition to all the plants used in closed terrariums, you can plant orchid, any small indoor plants, etc. You can also make succulent terrariums using small succulents and air plants, which love a dry environment.
+Open terrariums are more like glass planters than a traditional “terrarium”.
+In addition to all the plants used in closed terrariums, you can plant orchid, any small indoor plants, etc. You can also make succulent terrariums using small succulents, cacti and air plants, which love a dry environment.

 Step 1: create the drainage and soil layer